graphql-rust/juniper/docs/book/content/advanced/dataloaders.md

 ### Where do I create my dataloaders?

-**Dataloaders** should be created per-request to avoid risk of bugs where one user is able to load cached/batched data from another user.
-Alternatively, you can create them per auth context.
+**Dataloaders** should be created per-request to avoid risk of bugs where one user is able to load cached/batched data from another user/ outside of its authenticated scope.
 Creating dataloaders within individual resolvers will prevent batching from occurring and will nullify the benefits of the dataloader.

 For example: